routegy/routegy-docs/app/docs/reference/patterns.md

 ## Grouping elements into fieldsets

 Combining multiple elements into a fieldset can be done by nesting them inside a parent object that doesn't have a `type` property set.
-Fieldsets can be also nested in each other to create a multilevel hierarchy.
+Fieldsets can be also nested in each other to create a multi-level hierarchy.

-A sample pattern below demonstrates a simple field grouping for collecting contact information structured in the following way:
+The sample pattern below demonstrates a simple field grouping for collecting contact information structured in the following way:

 ```
 Contact info